WasmEdge/wasmedge_tokio_demo/README.md

 runner = "wasmedge"
 ```

-And then we can use `cargo run` to execute it directly.
+And then we can use `cargo run <url>` to execute it directly.

+## Hyper server

+We have an example showing how to setup an echo server using `hyper` in `src/bin/server.rs`.

+We can run it with `cargo r --bin server` and open `http://127.0.0.1:3000` in the browser.
+Or just run `cargo r --bin client` to receive the response.